au-ts/camkes_to_microkit_guide/guide.md

 }
 ```

-On seL4CP, a similar functionality can be implemented thus:
+On Microkit, a similar functionality can be implemented thus:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>